 Getting there: The fast train from Paddington can be in Marlow in just over an hour.

 Heston Blumenthal’s Michelin-starred pub in Bray is situated in a beautifully restored 15th-century pub just metres away from The Fat Duck.
 Start with their take on Quavers as a pub snack and move onto dishes like the always-on pea and ham soup.

 Getting there: Take a direct train from Paddington to Maidenhead in under an hour.
 It's a short taxi journey or a pleasant riverside walk to the pub from there.

 Follow them on Instagram: @thehindsheadbray

 95 Bidborough Ridge, Bidborough, Tunbridge Wells TN3 0XB

-One of this year’s new Michelin Bib Gourmands and a high climber in the 50 Best Gastropubs list, The Kentish Hare features brothers James and Chris Tanner at the helm.
+Both a Michelin Bib Gourmands and No 13 in the 50 Best Gastropubs list, The Kentish Hare features brothers James and Chris Tanner at the helm.
 The menu reads really well (the set lunch is an absolute steal) and there’s extensive use of their Big Green Eggs with a special BBQ section.
 If you’re just in the area for a walk, the bar area has its own bar snacks menu and a super wine and beer list.
 There's also an expansive garden area and terrace here.